 As you walk through the doors, the first thing that will strike you is all the dollar bills lining the ceiling, acting as a testament to the love locals have for this place.
 Then, you can delight in all the license plates, surfboards, and more that set the stage for an excellent dining experience.

 After you take in their eclectic décor, set your sights on the menu to see just what awaits your palate.
-At first glance of the menu, you will see oysters prepared every way imaginable, including baked with cheese and jalapeno peppers.
+At first glance at the J. Michael’s Restaurant menu, you will see oysters prepared in every way imaginable, including baked with cheese and jalapeno peppers.
 Shrimp galore is also centerstage, grilled, fried, and boiled to perfection.
 You can even get your fried shrimp piled high on a toasted bun with cocktail sauce alongside for dipping.
 Alaskan snow crab claws, grouper sandwiches, and fresh catfish keep visitors coming back time and time again as well.

 Although seafood is definitely a big reason people come here, their menu goes well beyond the surf, giving you a variety of delicious items to consider.
 Notable favorites include their roast beef sandwich, smoked pork chops, and chicken and sausage jambalaya.